Forty-nine percent of your employees spend up to two hours every day trying to find the information they need to do their jobs.

 - No duplicate activities.
 Say, your marketing department decides to run Twitter Ads.
 In a few months, they come to a conclusion this channel doesn’t work for your brand.
 To prevent future advertising experts from testing this idea in 5 years, you can document the outcomes of the project in the knowledge base.
 The company won’t waste time working on the tests someone has already run and documented.

 - Fewer distractions.
-On average, employees spend about 20% of their workweek searching for internal information or tracking down the colleagues that might share their knowledge with them.
+On average, employees spend about 20 percent of their workweek searching for internal information or tracking down the colleagues that might share their knowledge with them.
 An internal knowledge base allows reducing the amount of time employees spend searching for data by 35%.

 - Improved operations and sales processes.
-41% of employees still find it difficult to pull and find data on sales operations – for sales teams, an internal knowledge base is a way to avoid document mismanagement.
+41 percent of employees still find it difficult to pull and find data on sales operations – for sales teams, an internal knowledge base is a way to avoid document mismanagement.

 Do you need an internal knowledge base?